Hackney-Enterprises-Inc/scarlett-player/README.md

 **[Live Demo](https://scarlettplayer.com/demo/)** | **[Documentation](https://scarlettplayer.com/)**

+> **Built for [The Stream Platform](https://thestreamplatform.com)** — the official video player powering live streaming, VOD, and PPV for creators and businesses.

 ## Features

 - **Plugin Architecture** - Modular design with core + plugins.
 Only bundle what you need.